waynecheng92/process_scheduler/README.md

      <current-time>,RUNNING,pid=<process-id>,remaining_time=<T>,cpu=<cpu-id>\n
      ```
   where:
-  ‘current-time’ refers to the time at which CPU is given to a process;
+  `current-time` refers to the time at which CPU is given to a process;
-  ‘process-id’ refers to the id of the process that is about to be run;
+  `process-id` refers to the id of the process that is about to be run;
-  ‘T’ refers to the remaining execution time for this process;
+  `T` refers to the remaining execution time for this process;
-  ‘cpu-id’ refers to the processor where the process is scheduled on.
+  `cpu-id` refers to the processor where the process is scheduled on.
 It can be 0, 1, 2 . . . , N − 1 when
   -p N for N ≥ 1;

   Sample output could be: